Pool Care Guide

 There are two types of covers you can use; safety covers or winter covers:

-• Provide the greatest protection from debris, and people or animals accidentally falling in.
+• Safety covers: must be anchored down.
+Provide the greatest protection from debris, and prevent people or animals from accidentally falling in.

 Different types of pools require different care to maintain their longevity and appearance.
 For detailed instructions tailored to the type of pool, check out our instruction pages: